 Even though I planned to use lots of lamps on the porch, code required I have a light by one of the doors leading out to the porch.
-Of course the wiring for the light was included in the estimate I gave above, but I bought all my lighting separately.
+Of course, the wiring for the light was included in the estimate I gave above, but I purchased all my lighting separately.

 I remember the day my builder told me I had to have a porch light by the door.
 I was envisioning some ugly old porch light like the one I had removed when they built the porch.
-You can just imagine that discussion with my builder.
-You don’t get between a woman and her porch dreams! ;) I was happy when I found this Hinkley lantern at Home Depot Expo on sale for $118.
+I was really happy when I found this Hinkley lantern at Home Depot Expo (before they all closed) on sale for $118.
 It’s still available…just found one at Lighting Universe.

 You can see it there beside the door leading into the breakfast/kitchen area.
-The porch light used to be where the hutch is located but I had it moved when the porch was added so I would have space for a hutch.
+The old porch light used to be over beside the door where the hutch is now located.
+I had it moved over beside the other door so I would have space for a hutch.